wecacuee/openai-baselines/baselines/her/README.md

 ## Needed experiments
 * Effect of ablation Q-function objective vs step objective.
 * Effect of HER sampling on different versions of the experiment.
-* Effect of Batch size
+* Effect of Batch size.
+* Special sampling for FWRL.

 ## Unanswered questions
 * Why does FWRL stop working without HER?